Home Pet Care Essential Cat Vaccines: CRP and Rabies Vaccine Doses and Schedule for Kittens and Cats

 In many cases, FCV and FRV can cause painful mouth ulcers and inflammation of the gums and teeth.

-There are no standard protocols for the treatment of Feline Calicivirus and Feline Rhinotracheitis Virus infections.
+There are no standard protocols for the Feline Calicivirus and Feline Rhinotracheitis Virus infections.
 The veterinarian can only provide symptomatic treatment to the affected cat to keep them stable and ride out the infection cycle of the viruses.

 Feline Panleukopenia Virus Infection